-In my opinion it seems like everything about the GIM System or Guaranteed Email System is going against the CAN-SPAM Act, so I’d say that if you were use this system then a fine would be almost inevitable.
+In my opinion, it seems like everything about the GIM System or Guaranteed Email System is going against the CAN-SPAM Act, so I’d say that if you used this system then a fine would be almost inevitable.

 Then There’s The Problem With Payments…